 From here you can drag the assets to the required location (either to an existing component or to the required position where the appropriate component is created):

 If assets (for example, images) have been inserted into the fragment itself, then the options for editing these assets in the page editor is limited.

 Other changes, such as move, copy, delete must be made in the fragment editor.

-Fragments need to be published so they can used used on your published web pages:
+Fragments must be published so that they can be used on your published web pages: